getappmap/vscode-appland/README.md

 # AppMap for Visual Studio Code

 AppMap is a developer tools platform powered by runtime analysis and AI.
-Navie is the first AI coding assistant with the context to understand how your app works when it runs, like a principal engineer or software architect.
+Navie is the first AI code architect with the context to understand how your app works when it runs, like a principal engineer or software architect.

 Navie uses runtime application analysis to improve the quality and accuracy of AI-code suggestions.
 Navie can answer more challenging questions about your app and help you with more complex tasks like: